donglin8506/Blog/docs/VisionMultiModal/CLIP.md

 | An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale             | transformer用于图片分类 | ViT | Dosovitskiy et al. (2020)

 The text encoder is a Transformer(Vaswani et al.,2017) with the architecture modifications described in Radford et al.(2019).
 As a base size we use a 63M-parameter 12 layer 512-wide model with  8 attention heads.
 The transformer operates on lower-cased byte pair encoding(BPE) representation of the text with a 49,152 vocab size(Sennrich et al.,2015).
+For computational efficiency, the max sequence length was capped(上限) at 76.
+The text sequence is bracketed with(用括号括起来) [SOS] and [EOS] tokens and the activations of the highest layer of the transformer at the [EOS] token are treated as the feature representation of the text which is layer normalized and then linearly projected into the multi-modal embedding space.
+Masked self-attention was used in the text encoder to preserve the ability to initialize with a pre-trained language model or add language modeling as an auxiliary(辅助) objective, though exploration of this is left as future work.

 | 论文名称 | 标题翻译 | 论文别名 | 论文时间